SkyWox/ninesleep/README.md

     [proxy]
     ```
+    - Ensure the file permissions are `600`:
+      - `sudo chmod 600 customer-wifi.nmconnection`
     - Add your SSH key to `/etc/ssh/authorized_keys` (optionally, remove Eight Sleep's key while you're there).
 Ensure the file permissions are `644`
 - Insert the MicroSD card
 - Insert the logic daughterboard